iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 Improvements were made to the performance of [ParticleCollectionBuilder]($frontend) and an optional rotationMatrix was added to [ParticleProps]($frontend) so that particles can be rotated.

+#### New clustering algorithm for MarkerSet

+ The [MarkerSet]($frontend) class now clusters markers by the screen distance between their positions rather than overlap of their rectangles, so the `Cluster.rect` property is no longer needed and has been removed.
+Instead, there is a new member `MarkerSet.clusterRadius` that controls when nearby Markers are clustered.
+See its documentation for details.

+#### Support for glTF graphics

+[glTF](https://www.khronos.org/gltf/) has become the de facto standard format for 3d graphics on the web.
+Now you can create a [RenderGraphic]($frontend) from a glTF asset for use with [Decorators]($docs/learning/frontend/ViewDecorations), using [readGltfGraphics]($frontend).
+[This example]($docs/learning/frontend/ViewDecorations#gltf-decorations) demonstrates how to convert a glTF asset into a graphic and display it using a decorator.

+Note: `readGltfGraphics` targets the [glTF 2.0 specification](https://www.khronos.org/registry/glTF/specs/2.0/glTF-2.0.html), but implementation of the full specification is an ongoing work in progress.
+The current implementation can successfully read many glTF assets, but if a particular asset fails to load or display properly, please [file an issue](https://github.com/iTwin/itwinjs-core/issues).

 ## Breaking Changes

 ### Application Setup